 What are the words he just spoke that would be considered spirit and life?
 From his own words, “whoever eats this bread will live forever.”
 (51,58) What lives forever?
 What could Jesus be referring to since our “current” physical mortal bodies do “not” live forever?

 He can “only” be referring to our spirit.

 These new difficult teachings are for your spirit.
 Jesus does “not” feed your flesh, for it withers away and dies due to sin.
 He feeds your spirit with the very substance that rose from the dead, his body and blood.

-Furthermore, only your spirit can be faithful to God when guided by the Holy Spirit, according to scripture.
+Furthermore, only your spirit can be faithful to God, according to scripture.
 It is only from your spirit that you can have faith in these new teachings.
 The flesh is of no help or benefit.